Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids

-\quad The derived expression for the modern OAM operator holds exactly in the zero temperature limit; however, it is still a valid approximation for low temperatures.
-Like before, this expression can be separated into a local and an itinerant part.
-The benefits of introducing the covariant derivative become now clear: according to Eq. ({11}) of the Supplementary Material, $J$-matrix participates enveloped with the occupation functions $f$ and $g$, which prohibit the emergence of poles when computing the corresponding terms, and result in higher numerical stability.
-Note that poles can still emerge, either due to the broadening of the occupation functions if we work at finite temperature, or if there is a band crossing occurring exactly at the Fermi level.
-To account for both of these cases, we add a small constant $i\eta$ to the denominator of $\overline{J}$, Eq. ({12}) of the Supplementary Material.
+can be expressed in Hamiltonian gauge using Wannier Berry-type quantities.
+Additionally, we demonstrate that this expression can be reformulated to consist entirely of projectors and the Hamiltonian, which directly proves the gauge covariance of the matrix elements produced by the modern OAM operator~\cite{wang2006ab}.
+Schematically, $\hat{\textbf{L}} \propto \left( \partial_{\textbf{k}} \hat{P}_{\textbf{k}} \right) \hat{Q}_{\textbf{k}} \times \hat{H}_{\textbf{k}} \hat{Q}_{\textbf{k}} \left( \partial_{\textbf{k}} \hat{P}_{\textbf{k}} \right) + \ldots$, where $\hat{P}_{\textbf{k}}$ and $\hat{Q}_{\textbf{k}}$ project onto the occupied and unoccupied subspaces, respectively; since projectors and the Hamiltonian are manifestly gauge-independent objects, this form makes the gauge covariance of the modern OAM operator explicit (full expression in the Supplementary Material).
+In addition to achieving gauge covariance, another benefit of introducing the covariant derivative now becomes clear: according to Eq.~({11}) of the Supplementary Material, the $J$-matrix now appears only enveloped by the occupation functions $f$ and $g$, which suppresses the emergence of poles when computing the corresponding terms, resulting in higher numerical stability.
+Note that poles can still emerge due to the broadening of the occupation functions at finite temperature, or if a band crossing occurs exactly at the Fermi level.
+To account for both cases, we add a small constant $i\eta$ to the denominator of $\overline{J}$, as detailed in Eq.~({12}) of the Supplementary Material.